Who is Bernie Sanders?

 “The lack of money caused stress in my family and fights between my mother and father.
 That is a reality I have never forgotten: today, there are many millions of families who are living under the circumstances that we lived under.”

-Bernie and his brother were educated at public schools in New York City.
-Bernie attended James Madison High School where he was a good student, wrote for the school paper, was captain of the track team, and won a state basketball championship.
+Bernie and his brother attended public schools in New York City.
+At James Madison High School, he was a good student, wrote for the school paper, was captain of the track team, and won a state basketball championship.
 At Madison, Bernie got his first taste of politics when he ran for student body president.
 He lost, and became class president instead.

 As Bernie approached the end of high school, Dorothy, who’d had rheumatic fever as a child, became ill.
 Upon graduating, Bernie enrolled at nearby Brooklyn College.
+He is the first person in his family to go to college.
 After his mother died at 46 following a failed second heart surgery, Bernie decided to transfer to the University of Chicago, and left his hometown for the first time.

 In Chicago, Bernie was very active in the civil rights movement, the generational issue of the time.
 He was active in both the Congress on Racial Equality (CORE) and the Student Nonviolent Coordinating Committee (SNCC).
 He organized sit-in protests against the segregated housing on campus, as seen in the photo below, and in 1962 was arrested for protesting segregation in Chicago public schools.

 In 1963, Bernie went to D.C. for the first time to participate in the march on Washington organized by Martin Luther King, Jr., and was among the hundreds of thousands who heard him give his famous “I Have a Dream” speech.

 He graduated in 1964 with a degree in political science.
 That year, Bernie bought land in Vermont — for just $2,500, according to public records.